Sanctuary Cities: All You Need In An Infographic

 The court said President Trump’s Executive Order tried to attach all federal funds to compliance with Section 1373.
 That includes not just the federal funds attached to Section 1373 through Congressional power (or through delegation as mentioned in the Executive column), but even potentially Medicaid and all other funds.
 The court ruled such a broad attachment of funds would be a violation of the Spending Power and the 10th Amendment.
 The preliminary ruling is valid until the case goes to trial (or if it gets a decision on appeal).

-In the immigration enforcement battle between the federal and local governments, the state can be the deciding factor.
-The 10th Amendment does not allow the federal government to command cities and counties, but the state can.
+In the immigration enforcement battle between the federal government and sanctuary cities or sanctuary counties, the state can be the deciding factor.
+The 10th Amendment does not allow the federal government to command cities and counties, but the state can command its own localities.

 First, see the two main camps of local governments: